A reservoir in Spain. Low rainfall and high temperatures have dented hydropower production in Southern Europe.

-"If you are producing now and having to buy back [power] in the winter, you are looking at having to pay at least double," Rickson said.
+"If you are producing now and having to buy back [power] in the winter, you're looking at having to pay at least double," Rickson said.
 "Inevitably, the shortfall that we're seeing now will feed into the winter."

-For now, though, attention is on the coming winter.
+For now, though, the attention is on the coming winter.

 "We can hope that the winter is not too cold in Europe and that we have a lot of precipitation that brings additional water to the reservoirs," Schleiss said.
 However, if the winter is particularly cold, "then we will really have problems."

 Commodity Insights reporter Andreas Franke, who writes for S&P Platts Dimensions Pro, contributed to this story.
 S&P Global Commodity Insights is owned by S&P Global Inc.